 As generated content takes over our internet, it’s important to know which parts are human.

-It’s a simple notice that you put on your content, declaring that a human made it.
-By linking it to your /made page, you can explain exactly how you made your content.
+It’s a simple notice that you add to your content, declaring that a human brain and hands made it.

 - Copyright notice tells people that your work is protected.